Economy of Haiti: Economic history

 A legal minimum wage of 36 gourdes a day (about U.S. $1.80) was set in 1995, and applies to most workers in the formal sector.
 It was later raised to 70 gourdes per day.
 This minimum is 200 gourdes a day (about U.S. $4.80).
 One U.S. dollar is equal to 39.175 gourdes.

 Haiti's economy suffered a severe setback in January 2010 when a 7.0 magnitude earthquake destroyed much of its capital city, Port-au-Prince, and neighboring areas.
 Already the poorest country in the Americas with 80% of the population living under the poverty line and 54% in abject poverty, the earthquake inflicted $7.8 billion in damage and caused the country's GDP to contract 5.4% in 2010.
 Following the earthquake, Haiti received $4.59 billion in international pledges for reconstruction, which has proceeded slowly.

 Chart showing the history of Haiti's GDP.

 US economic engagement under the Haitian Hemispheric Opportunity through Partnership Encouragement (HOPE) Act, passed in December 2006, has boosted apparel exports and investment by providing duty-free access to the US.
 Congress voted in 2010 to extend the legislation until 2020 under the HELP Act; the apparel sector accounts for about 90% of Haitian exports and nearly one-tenth of GDP.
 Remittances are the primary source of foreign exchange, equaling nearly 20% of GDP and more than twice the earnings from exports.
 Haiti suffers from a lack of investment, partly because of limited infrastructure and a lack of security.
 In 2005, Haiti paid its arrears to the World Bank, paving the way for reengagement with the Bank.
 Haiti received debt forgiveness for over $1 billion through the Highly-Indebted Poor Country initiative in mid-2009.
 The remainder of its outstanding external debt was cancelled by donor countries following the 2010 earthquake but has since risen to over $600 million.
 The government relies on formal international economic assistance for fiscal sustainability, with over half of its annual budget coming from outside sources.
 The Michel Martelly administration in 2011 launched a campaign aimed at drawing foreign investment into Haiti as a means for sustainable development.

+While international lenders canceled Haiti's debt following the 2010 earthquake, additional loans, corruption, and mismanagement of aid caused public debt to rise in the ensuing years.
+Haiti's general government gross debt in 2025 was forecast to reach roughly 12 percent of its GDP, according to the International Monetary Fund.
+Further upheaval that began with mass protests in 2018 and calls for President Jovenel Moïse's resignation in response to increased fuel prices and the removal of government subsidies, accusations of corruption, a worsening economic crisis, and dispute over his administration's legitimacy that eventually resulted in his assassination in July 2021, back-to-back natural disasters in July and August 2021, and rampant gang violence have placed additional strain on the country's economy.